W-Kohlbeck/MechaCar_Statistical_Analysis/README.md

 - As displayed in the summary of linear regresion below it was found that the vehicle length and ground clearence had a significant non random amount of variance.
 In turn meaning that they play a big factor on the MPG a vehicle may obtain.

 2. Is the slope of the linear model considered to be zero?
 Why or why not?
-- With a p-value: 5.35e-11 the slope of the linear model is not considered to be close to zero as it ios well beyond the pvalue goal of 0.05.
+- With a p-value: 5.35e-11 the slope of the linear model is not considered to be close to zero as it is well beyond the p-value goal of 0.05.

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 - With an r-value of 0.7149 it demonstrates a strong correlation in predicting mpg of MechaCar prototypes.